milkhunters/milky-mailer/README.md

 ## Configuration

-### Environment variables
+### Environment variables and flags
-Milky Mailer uses environment variables to get configuration from `Consul kv`.
+Milky Mailer uses environment variables and flags to get configuration from `Consul kv`.

+Environment variables have higher priority than flags.

 | Variable         | Description                                      | Default          |
 |------------------|--------------------------------------------------|------------------|